pjiocnic/study-guide-repo/my-drafts/[SSM,APPCONFIG] Feature Flags/Parameter Store vs AppConfig.md

 Yes, you can implement feature flags using AWS Systems Manager **Parameter Store** as well.
 Parameter Store allows you to store key-value pairs, and feature flags can be managed as parameters.

+The standard version (no additional charge) can store parameters up to 4 KB in size and the advanced version (additional charges apply) up to 8 KB.

 However, there are specific use cases where **AWS AppConfig** may be a better choice over Parameter Store.
 Here’s a comparison:

 ### Implementing Feature Flags with AWS Parameter Store
 **Pros:**